clir/clearnlp-guidelines/md/components/dependency_conversion.md

-# Constituent-to-Dependency Converter
+# Constituent-to-Dependency Conversion

-Our constituent-to-dependency converter takes the [Penn Treebank](http://www.cis.upenn.edu/~treebank/) style constituent trees as input and generates the CLIR style dependency trees as output.
+Our constituent-to-dependency converter takes the [Penn Treebank](http://www.cis.upenn.edu/~treebank/) style constituent trees as input and generates the CLEAR style dependency trees as output.
 Here are some of the key features of our dependency conversion.

 * Generates rich dependency labels similar to the [Stanford dependency](http://nlp.stanford.edu/software/stanford-dependencies.shtml) labels.
 * Allows users to customize their own head-finding rules.